 Microbiology is the branch of the life sciences which deals with the biology of prokaryotic and eukaryotic microorganisms - bacteria, fungi (moulds and yeasts), protozoa and viruses.
 In terms of basic molecular and cell biology, microbiology has many elements in common with biochemistry and genetics.
 Aspects of these subjects form important parts of undergraduate and postgraduate teaching in Microbiology.
 The Department has a strong commitment to basic research, with the core research themes being in molecular biology of pathogenic microbes, preventive medicine, and microbial systems biology.

-The Department of Microbiology has an establishment of nine full-time academic staff and has teaching and research links with the Department of Clinical Microbiology, School of Medicine at St. James's Hospital http://www.medicine.tcd.ie/clinical_microbiology/.
+The Department of Microbiology has an establishment of eight full-time academic staff and has teaching and research links with the Department of Clinical Microbiology, School of Medicine at St. James's Hospital http://www.medicine.tcd.ie/clinical_microbiology/.
 The Department occupies the Moyne Institute of Preventive Medicine, a building presented to the College in 1953 by Grania Guinness (now the dowager Marchioness of Normanby) in memory of her father, the first Baron Moyne.
 Lady Normanby has taken a keen interest in the development of the Department, funding the construction of major extensions to the research space in the building most recently in 2011.